Nikola Jokic NBA Playoffs Player Props: Nuggets vs. Heat

 Nikola Jokic Insights vs. the Heat

-- He's connected on 0.8 threes per game, or 5.9% of his team's makes from beyond the arc this season.

-- Jokic's Nuggets average 99.5 possessions per game, which ranks 27th among NBA teams, while the Heat are one of the league's slowest with 99.2 possessions per contest.

-- Allowing 109.8 points per game, the Heat are the second-ranked squad in the league defensively.
+- Conceding 41.9 rebounds per game, the Heat are the sixth-ranked team in the league.

-- On the boards, the Heat have given up 41.9 rebounds per game, which puts them sixth in the league.

-- The Heat are the 14th-ranked team in the league, conceding 25.6 assists per game.
+- Giving up 25.6 assists per game, the Heat are the 14th-ranked team in the NBA.

-- Conceding 13.1 made 3-pointers per game, the Heat are the 28th-ranked team in the NBA.
+- The Heat are the 28th-ranked squad in the league at allowing threes, giving up 13.1 made 3-pointers per contest.

 Nikola Jokic vs. the Heat